gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 - w_rot, w_trans are weighting factors (0.4 and 0.3 respectively)
 - f(·) is a cost function (ITSE - Integral of Time multiplied by Squared Error)

-## Plant Model

-The system is a differential-driven robot, where the differential tension on the motor make the car rotate while the offset applied to both motor make the car go straight.
-The car's physics is built in Simulink as modelled by: Dhaouadi, Rached, and A. Abu Hatab. *"Dynamic modelling of differential-drive mobile robots using lagrange and newton-euler methodologies: A unified framework."* Advances in robotics & automation 2.2 (2013): 1-7.

-The following parameters must be set:

-### Mechanical Properties
-- Wheel radius (R): 0.05 m
-- Distance between wheels/2 (L): 0.1 m
-- Distance from wheel axis to center of mass (d): 0.01 m
-- Moment of inertia (J): 0.0015 kg·m²
-- Total mass (M): 0.25 kg
-- Gear reduction ratio (N): 30:1

-### Electrical Properties
-- Armature resistance (Ra): 5 mΩ
-- Armature inductance (La): 1 μH
-- Back EMF constant (Kb): 0.4 V·s/rad
-- Torque constant (Kt): 0.4 N·m/A
-- Converter gain (Kc): 4 V/V
-- Average controller voltage (Va_med): 2.5 V

-### Sensor System
-- Angular quantization interval: π/16 rad
-- Sampling time: 0.01 s

-Observation: Many Line-Following cars do not have angular levels equally distributed, for example, when the sensors are placed in a rectangular/straight board or when the sensors are closer in the central part of the car.

 ## Simulation Environment

 The simulation environment consists of: